lliendo/Radar/docs/server-configuration.rst

       Ranges are specified by its start, a hypen and its end ip.
 The initial and ending hosts are included in the range.

-    * watch : This is a list of checks or check groups to run on the monitored hosts.
-You only need to reference previously defined checks or check groups.
+    * watch : This is a list of checks or check groups to be run on the monitored hosts.
+You only need to reference previously defined checks or check group names.

     * notify : Same as above but for contacts.
-You need to reference a list of contacts or contact groups to be notified.
+You need to reference a list of previously defined contacts or contact groups.

     Note that the hosts, watch and notify parameters are defined within squared brackets.
 Don't forget this when defining monitors !
-This is the only place where we use an explicit list (more precisely a YAML list) of elements.
+This is the only place where we use a list (more precisely a YAML list) of elements.

     You can include as many monitors as you want on each file.
 There are no restrictions.
 You need to be careful when you reference checks and